jhudson8/smocks/api.md

 #### Admin Panel
 Whenever the mock server is running, you can view an admin panel at ```{host}:{port}/_admin```.
 Using this, you can

-* Select what type of response your routes should have (see Variants)
+* Select what type of response your routes should have (see [Variants](#section/Concepts/Variants))
 * Execute route specific actions (see Actions)
 * View all available routes by label or path
-* Set route specific or global configuration input fields (see Config)
+* Set route specific or global configuration input fields (see [Route / Variant configuration](#section/Concepts/Route%2520%252F%2520variant%2520configuration))
-* Save all current settings as a profile (selected route variant and config values) to be applied at a later time (see Profiles)
+* Save all current settings as a profile (selected route variant and config values) to be applied at a later time (see [Profiles](#section/Concepts/Profiles))

+Throughout these docs, you will see different screenshots to understand how different route configurations are represented in the admin panel.